-Sales reports give you statistical information on your sales for a certain period so you can track your progress and analyze your performance.
-They can include forecasts based on your current data and trends available so far.
-You will also see which products receive negative feedback from the customers and try to understand how to fix the problematic issue.
+Sales reports provide statistical information on your sales for a certain period of time so you can track your progress and analyze your performance.
+They can also include forecasts based on your current data and available trends so far.
+Additionally, you'll see which products receive negative feedback and begin to understand how to fix those issues.

-Graphics and charts give you an illustration of what happens to your business, which helps you capture the information faster and make the decisions quicker.
-By comparing your current performance with one for the previous periods, you can identify the inconsistencies and take action right away.
+Graphics and charts illustrate what happens with your business, which helps you capture information faster and make decisions quicker.
+By comparing your current performance with how your business has done in the past, you can identify inconsistencies and take action to correct them right away.

-With so many features mentioned above, what’s left regarding the technical requirements of a CRM?
-Well, quite a lot to be honest.
-The main difference between the functional and technical requirements is the question they raise in front of you.
-If a functional requirement stands for the what meaning a tool or a feature (functionality) you might need, then a technical requirement is the how – in what way software should work and which technical features it should have.
+With so many features, what’s left regarding the technical requirements of a CRM?
+Well, quite a lot.
+The main difference between the functional and technical requirements is the questions they raise.
+If a functional requirement stands for the what, meaning a tool or a feature you might need, then a technical requirement is the how – in what way software works with the technical features.

-Knowing the technical requirements for a CRM system helps to choose the platform with the necessary technical capabilities for its proper management.
-Their number is less than one of the functional requirements but their significance is hard to overestimate.
-So here’s the list of the technical requirements for CRM you need to consider to not screw up the choice of CRM software.
+Knowing the technical requirements for a CRM helps you choose the platform with the necessary capabilities for its proper management.
+There aren't many technical requirements as compared to functional requirements, but their significance is hard to overestimate.
+So, here’s a list of the technical requirements for a CRM that you need to consider in order to make the best choice fo your business.

-When talking about the types of CRM deployment, it is worth mentioning that they are not limited to two options: on-premise or cloud.
-In fact, there are four of them, including private hosting and multi-tenant hosting (SaaS).
+When talking about the types of CRM deployment, it's worth mentioning that they're more than two options beyond on-premise or the cloud.
+In fact, there are four options, including private hosting and multi-tenant hosting (SaaS).
 Let’s clarify the differences between these deployment types.

 On-premise hosting is the classical way to store your data.
 When it comes to the CRM installation, all you have to do is to upload the system to a server the company owns.
 This type of deployment is suitable for big organizations that need 24/7 access to their data and full control of it.

-Cloud-based CRMs have become popular because there is no need for an in-house server anymore.
-The system is run through the cloud with you having access to it anywhere and anytime you want.
-An opportunity to shift between a public or private cloud gives you the chance to choose the desired vendor.
+Cloud-based CRMs have become popular because there's no need for an in-house server.
+The system is run through the cloud with access to it anywhere and anytime you want.
+With some vendors, you can also choose between a public or private cloud storage.

-SaaS hosting means the same cloud storage but with the cost of subscription depending on the number of users.
-Considering that cloud CRMs are expensive, this type of deployment allows you to save more.
-This approach is good for sole proprietors or small companies with small teams.
+SaaS hosting includes the same cloud storage but the cost of the subscription depends on the number of users.
+Considering that cloud CRMs are expensive, this type of deployment allows you to save money and is good for sole proprietors or small companies with small teams.

 Private hosting can be an option if you have access to a private server and own the storage capacities there.
 By installing a CRM to this VTS (Virtual Private Server), you’ll be able to use the system and any compatible software together.